arizon-dread/unpseudo-ssn/README.md

     `./unpseudo-ssn -s=<saltstring> -l`

-    Given an empty `hashed_data.txt` and hashing with both prefix and suffix, to only create a key file with cleartext string + equivalent hash given saltstrings an `input.txt` with cleartext strings, this will output an empty `output.txt` and a separate key file with cleartext + matching hash (`ssn_hash.txt`):
+    Given an empty `hashed_data.txt` and hashing with both prefix and suffix, to only create a key file with cleartext string + equivalent hash given saltstrings and `input.txt` with cleartext strings, this will output an empty `output.txt` and a separate key file with cleartext + matching hash (`ssn_hash.txt`):

     `./unpseudo-ssn -p=<saltstring1> -s=<saltstring2> -l`